toolateralus/VM/VM/computer.utils/tutorials/commands.md

 ---

 #### Getting Command Line Arguments
-You can declare an array in js to receive any command line arguments for your script. so, if you declare an appropriate array as such :
+You can declare an array in js to recieve any command line arguments for your script. so, if you declare an appropriate array as such :

 ``` javascript